Paralegal Office Management Bachelor's Degree

 Though certification is voluntary, you'll find that it can enhance your employment and advancement potential.
 Depending on the professional organization, you may qualify to sit for a certification examination by meeting education and experience requirements.
 Organizations administering exams include the National Association of Legal Assistants (NALA), the National Federation of Paralegal Associations (NFPA) and the American Alliance of Paralegals, Inc. (AAPI).

-The BLS projected that employment opportunities for paralegals and legal assistants will increase 8% from 2014 to 2024, which is about as fast as the average for all occupations.
+The BLS projected that employment opportunities for paralegals and legal assistants will increase 15% from 2016 to 2026, which is higher than the average for all occupations.
 The BLS also reported that competition for paralegal and legal assistant jobs will be strong and that formal paralegal training will increase job prospects.
-In May 2014, the BLS determined the mean annual wage for paralegals and legal assistants to be $51,840.
+In May 2018, the BLS determined the median annual wage for paralegals and legal assistants to be $50,940 .